Gass-Dev/Gass-Dev/README.md

-Hi 👋, I'm Gass ( Gwenaelle)
+Hi 👋, I'm Gass (Gwenaelle)

-I'm a junior web developer, based in Paris.
+I am a junior web developer, based in Paris.
+I'm doing a work-study in application design and development.
+I also do freelance in Digital Product Designer.
-I'm on a work-study programme in Application Design and Development.
-I'm looking for a company for job as a Web Developer Js.

-💻 My stacks : API Rest, Javascript, ReactJs, NodeJs.
+💻 My stacks : API Rest, Javascript, ReactJs, NodeJs, Python, VueJs, Typescript.

-During my training, I will work with ReactNative, Electron, Typescript, Python and VueJs.
+During my training, I will be working with ReactNative, Electron.

 Links :